 - Bimonthly Sampling (nutrients/ions)

 - Clean Metals Sampling

 - Temperature and Dissolved Oxygen Monitoring (operated by the US Army Corps and Hydropower Facilities)

-- Fish Population Monitoring
+- Fish Population and Macroinvertebrate Monitoring

 - Contact Recreation Bacteria Monitoring

 - Longitudinal and Tributary Bacteria Surveys

 - Fish Tissue Sampling

 - High Volume PCBs and Dioxin Sampling

 - Algae and Nutrients

 Some inherent difficulties exist when monitoring a river system as expansive as the Ohio.
 Challenges related to both spatial and temporal coverage of the river must be approached in order for the Commission to be most effective with its monitoring programs.
-To best assess the attainment status of the Ohio River's designated uses, ORSANCO combines multiple monitoring programs.
-Water quality criteria used to assess use support (Appendix A) are contained in the 2013 Revision of Pollution Control Standards for Discharges to the Ohio River (www.orsanco.org/programs/pollution-control-standards).
+To best assess the attainment status of the Ohio River's designated uses, ORSANCO employs data from these various monitoring programs.
+State criteria along with ORSANCO water quality criteria are used to assess use support (Appendix A) are contained in the 2019 Revision of Pollution Control Standards for Discharges to the Ohio River (www.orsanco.org/programs/pollution-control-standards).